ANDI’S BEER CORNER

 Andi loves craft beer and brings that love to Taylor’s Wine Shop to share with you!
 Every week Andi will be featuring new arrivals, special release brews, along with her favorite craft beers, so make sure to visit often and see whats brewing in Andi’s Beer Corner.
 Every month, Andi will also be featuring a specific craft beer, brewery or type every month and mark these items on sale all month.
 To make sure you get the best experience, she will also feature a brewery every month and host a free beer tasting to give you the opportunity to taste great new beers and meet the local breweries too!
 Make sure you say hello to Andi next time you visit us!

-Now through July 31st, all Craft IPA’s will be an Additional 20% Off!
+Now through the end of September, ALL Craft Pilsners & Lagers will be an Additional 20% Off!

 Here is what’s brewing in Andi’s Beer Corner this week at Taylor’s.